-3. To the milk, add water, butter and 2 heaping teaspoons of salt.
-Mix until butter is melted and mixed in well.
+3. To the scalded milk, immediately add water and butter.
+Mix until butter is melted.

 4. Feel the milk mixture.
-It should be warm, but if it is hot to the touch, allow it to cool to a lukewarm temperature.
-Once it has reached a lukewarm temperature (so as not to kill the yeast), pour the mixture into the mixing bowl that contains the yeast and sugar.
+It should be warm, but if it is too hot to touch, allow it to cool just a little longer.
+(If it’s too hot, it will kill the yeast.
+If it’s too cool, the yeast will have a hard time rising.
+You want it to be nice and warm, but not scalding hot) Once the milk has reached a warm temperature, pour the mixture into the mixing bowl that contains the yeast and sugar.
 Mix well to incorporate.

 7. Scrape the dough out onto a well-floured surface.
-Flouring your hands (not the dough), work additional flour into the dough until it gets just beyond the point of being sticky.
+Flouring your hands (not the dough), work additional flour into the dough until it gets smooth to the touch as you knead.
 Be careful not to add too much flour.
-You want your dough to be as soft and elastic as possible, without being sticky.
+You want your dough to be soft and elastic, without being sticky.
 The more flour you add, the more firm and tough your dough will become.

 8. Once your dough is ready, form it into a ball and return it to the mixing bowl.
-Cover the bowl with a towel and allow the dough to rise for about 30 minutes, up to an hour.
+Cover the bowl with a towel and allow the dough to rise for about 30-45 minutes, no more than an hour.

-9. After the first rise, pull the dough out of the bowl and onto a freshly floured surface.
-Knead the dough just enough to add enough flour to keep it from being sticky.
+9. After the first rise, pull the dough out of the bowl onto a freshly floured surface.
+Gently knead the dough a few times, just enough to add enough flour to keep it from being sticky.
 Remember to flour your hands, not the dough directly, so that you avoid over-flouring.

 10. When the dough is ready, split it in half.
 Set one of the halves aside.

 11. Gently form the first half of the dough into a log shape.
-Using a knife, divide the log into thirds as evenly as you can.
+Using a knife, divide the log into thirds as evenly as you can (based on weight).
 It doesn’t have to be exact, but the more even the sections are, the better.

 12. You may need to lightly flour the freshly cut edges of each section of dough if they are sticky.